Medires Publishers - Article

 The boy was first seen on the 22nd of August, 2019, at the age of eleven years.
 He had severe disorder with no eye contact and was not responding to name, and had displayed significant repetitive movements at the clinic (Figure-1).
 He was not saying any word, was still unable to control bowel nor was able to eat with a spoon.
 Table-1 shows the treatments of the boy which were described in an earlier publication [14].

-Figure-1: The boy had severe disorder with no eye contact and was not responding to name, and had displayed significant repetitive movements at the clinic
+Figure 1: The boy had severe disorder with no eye contact and was not responding to name, and had displayed significant repetitive movements at the clinic

+After the treatments in table-1, the boy showed neither autistic features nor repetitive behaviors, and experienced significant improvements cognitive functions.
+The boy was obeying commands and accepting shaking hands (Figure-2), but was still saying only few words occasionally, and was unable to answer when asked “What is your name”.
+He also achieved bowel control and spoon feeding [14].
 However, cure of autism at his age has never been expected to totally normalize him, as he has already lost several years of learning, social adaptation, and maturation of personality and behavior.
 Therefore, further treatments were prescribed with aim of improving his cognitive abilities, and behavior as his mental age was estimated to be at or below three years.
-The family was most concerned about his abnormal behaviors that included breaking things and escaping for the house.
+The family was most concerned about his abnormal behaviors that included breaking things and escaping for the house

 First month